aleph2c/miros/doc/patterns.rst

 ^^^^^^^^^^^^^
 Formal description:

-    [The Ultimate Hook Pattern provides a] common facilities and policies for handling events but let clients override and specialize every aspect of the system's behavior.
+    [The Ultimate Hook Pattern provides] common facilities and policies for handling events but let clients override and specialize every aspect of the system's behavior.